 - Kathmandu/ Ramachep / Kathmandu transport in a private vehicle

-- 04 Nights accommodation at Kathmandu at a deluxe category hotel with breakfast on twin sharing basis
+- 03 Nights accommodation at Kathmandu at a 4-star category hotel with breakfast on twin sharing basis

-- 13 Nights accommodation in TeaHouses during the trek on twin sharing basis
+- 13 Nights of accommodation at premium teahouses during the trek on twin sharing basis

-- Three meals in a day along with three times tea or coffee during the trekking period
+- Three times regular tea or coffee in a day during the trekking period

 - 14 days of trekking with an experienced, English-speaking and government-licensed trek guide and assistant trek guide